 Project aims: The Satellite Application Facility on Atmospheric Composition Monitoring (AC SAF) produces, archives, validates and disseminates ozone and atmospheric chemistry products, to support the services of the EUMETSAT Member States in weather forecasting, as well as monitoring of ozone depletion, air quality and surface UV radiation.

-DMI’s role: DMI is The ROM SAF Leading Entity, and DMI undertakes development and maintainance of the ROM SAF operational products.
+DMI’s role: DMI is The ROM SAF Leading Entity, and DMI undertakes development and maintenance of the ROM SAF operational data products.

 Period:1 March, 2022 – 28 February, 2027 (CDOP-4 - Fourth Continuous Development and Operationsl Phase).

 Collaborators: ECMWF (Reading, Bologna, Bonn), IEEC (Barcelona), Met Office (Exeter), Univ Graz - Wegener Center (Graz)